cerrorism/kassert/README.md

   in unit tests are more like a description of the functionalities.
 * I removed the Junit dependency.
 Kassert only depends on the kotlin standard library and kotlin-test package.

+## How to use Kassert

+The unit tests of Kassert can be used as examples, which can be found under `/src/test/kotlin` folder.